MithiDocs

 StoreUse Case

-Open StoreMedium-term archival where data may need to be searched or accessed periodically
+Open StoreMedium-term archival, where data may need to be searched or accessed periodically

-Deep StoreLong-term archival where access is rare and cost efficiency is prioritized
+Deep StoreLong-term archival where access is rare, and cost efficiency is prioritized

-The appropriate store depends on:
+Selection depends on:

 • Expected access frequency